 The star ingredients in this sangria recipe are, of course, fresh watermelon and dry white wine, along with a few simple ingredients.
 Here are some notes on the ingredients you need to make this refreshing drink:

 - Watermelon - You need 8 cups of cubed watermelon.
 Most of it gets blended along with the other ingredients, but save some for serving.
+Check out our guide, How To Pick A Watermelon, for all the tips to finding the juiciest, ripest watermelons at the store.

 - Limes - You’ll need the juice of 4 limes, as well as 1 sliced lime for garnish.